Kanaries/graphic-walker/README.md

 #### ~~`spec`: optional _{ [`Specification`](./packages/graphic-walker/src/interfaces.ts) }_~~

 Visualization specification.
 This is an internal prop, you should not provide this prop directly.
 If you want to control the visualization specification, you can use [`storeRef`](#storeref) prop.

-#### `hideDataSourceConfig`: optional _{ `boolean = false` }_

-Data source control at the top of graphic walker, you can import or upload dataset files.
-If you want to use graphic-walker as a controlled component, you can hide those component by setting this prop to `true`.

 #### `i18nLang`: optional _{ `string = 'en-US'` }_